Genentech/quipcell/Readme.md

 # quipcell

-Generalized Cross Entropy method for differential abundance and bulk deconvolution in single cell data.
+Quadratic program for differential abundance and bulk deconvolution based on Generalized Cross Entropy.

 ## Installation